Leave Your New Construction & Chimney Rebuilds & Restoration Jobs in New Braunfels and San Antonio to Our Team of Experts

 - Missing brickwork: Some missing bricks here or there are definitely a cause for concern, but usually fixable.
-If a substantial amount of bricks have fallen out of your chimney, though, have our technicians check things over – a rebuild may be the be route.
+If a substantial number of bricks have fallen out of your chimney, though, have our technicians check things over – a rebuild may be the best route.

 - Smoking chimney: Are smoke or fumes pouring out of the sides of your masonry chimney at alarming rates?
 Chances are, you have numerous parts of your chimney breaking down, and it may be best to tear things down and start from scratch in order to get things working efficiently again.

-If you notice any of these issues – or have any other concerns that you think might indicate a rebuild or some repairs would be in order – don’t hesitate to give us a call.
-Using a chimney with damages could put your home and family at serious risk, so having one of our experts assess the situation right away is important keeping your household safer.
+If you notice any of these issues – or have any other concerns that you think might indicate your home in the New Braunfels area needs a chimney rebuild or some repairs – don’t hesitate to give us a call.
+Using a chimney with damages could put your home and family at serious risk, so having one of our experts assess the situation right away is important, keeping your household safer.

 What Are the Most Common Causes of Chimney Damage?

-There are a few big things that are known for causing damage bad enough to trigger a full rebuild.
+There are a few big things that are known for causing damage bad enough to trigger a full chimney rebuild or restoration for your New Braunfels area home.
 Most of the time, major chimney damages are caused by one of the following: